DataLab-Platform/DataLab/doc/intro/tutorials/custom_func.rst

 .. figure:: ../../images/tutorials/custom_func/06.png

-    We go back to DataLab and select the first image in the "Image panel".
+    We go back to DataLab and select the first image in the "Image Panel".

 .. figure:: ../../images/tutorials/custom_func/09.png

     Then, we execute the notebook in Jupyter, step-by-step (using the defined cells), and we can see the result in DataLab.
-Once again, we can see in DataLab that a new image has been added to the "Image panel".
+Once again, we can see in DataLab that a new image has been added to the "Image Panel".
 This image is the result of the execution of the notebook in Jupyter.
 As for the script in Spyder, we could have modified the notebook to test new ideas, and then use the modified notebook in DataLab.